 - Daily Christmas literature titles —wonderful books to enrich your enjoyment of the Christmas season.

 If you want something a bit more robust, check out our Advent Unit Studies, written especially for families who aren't familiar with this practice but want to explore more.
-There are four to choose from and they center around Arnold Ytreeide's Jotham series, with some added reading, as well as crafts and recipes.
+There are four to choose from, and they center around Arnold Ytreeide's Jotham series, with some added reading, as well as crafts and recipes.

-2. Celebrate Advent with an Advent Wreath
+3. How to Celebrate Advent: Try an Advent Wreath

-Anther simple time-honored tradition is to place an Advent wreath in your home and light the appropriate number of candles for the week during a daily family time.
+Another simple time-honored tradition is to place an Advent wreath in your home and light the appropriate number of candles for the week during a daily family time.
 Pinterest is full of ideas for making an Advent wreath.
 It does not need to be complicated.
-Traditionally, you would use 3 purple candles, a pink one, and a white one, but if all you have is white, then go with white!
+Traditionally, you would use three purple candles, a pink one, and a white one, but if all you have is white, then go with white!

 Each day, light the candle and read the scripture reading for the day.
 You can choose to add a few additional activities such as: